-Arvo Pärt - Da pacem Domine, pour chœur mixte Grant Them Peace Both days are linked with the celebration of Hallowee'n (evening before the hallowed day) when our Celtic ancestors believed that the boundaries between this world and the next were blurred.
+Both days are linked with the celebration of Hallowee'n (evening before the hallowed day of all saints) when our Celtic ancestors believed that the boundaries between this world and the next were blurred.
 Ancient sources talk of gates being removed from fields by way of playing a symbolic 'trick' on a neighbour for Oíche na gCleas - the night of the 'tricks'.
 People went from house to house looking for 'treats' and the generosity of the giver would ensure that good fortune would be with them as they began the New Year in the Celtic tradition at Samhain.

-30 October marks the beginning of the 5 day Festival of Diwali in the Hindu tradition which is now marked throughout the world.
+30 October marks the beginning of the 5 day Festival of Diwali in the Hindu tradition which is celebrated now throughout the world.
 Many Irish are now invited to celebrate with their Indian neighbours and are learning about this Festival of Lights including fireworks.
-This time once marked the end of the summer harvest in India and in some areas the beginning of a New Yean The world is indeed getting smaller.
+This time once marked the end of the summer harvest in India and in some areas the beginning of a New Year.
+The world is indeed getting smaller.